AleeGlez/hyperblog/README.md

 # hyperblog
-A blog to learn how git & github with Platzi
+A blog to learn git & github with Platzi